 What Information Must an Employer Provide to an Employee About Their Rights?

 Employers must provide employees with a written safe and sick leave policy that explains how to use their benefits and inform employees of the amount of their sick/safe leave use and balance.
-Employers may not require an employee to find coverage for that employee in order to take the sick/safe leave (Remember too, that under NYS law, employers must also provide a summary of the accrued and used sick leave amounts, if requested by the employee, within three business days of such request.)
+Employers may not require an employee to find coverage for that employee in order to take the sick/safe leave.
+Additionally, the law prohibits retaliation against employees, as noted above.
+(Remember too, that under NYS law, employers must also provide a summary of the accrued and used sick leave amounts, if requested by the employee, within three business days of such request.)

 What Should Organizations with NYC Employees Do Now?

 Review, and where needed, update your employee handbooks to address New York City’s amended paid sick/safe leave law and distribute those updated policies together with the updated Notice of Employee Rights (distribute notices electronically, if employees are working remotely).
-Get a signed acknowledgement of receipt (or “read receipt”) of the notice of employee rights, and train your managers regarding employees’ rights in this regard.
-Remember also to update your policies regarding paid sick leave (and paid expanded family and medical leave) under the federal Families First Coronavirus Response Act if you have fewer than 500 employees (which does not expire until December 31, 2020).
+Get a signed acknowledgement of receipt (or “read receipt”) of the notice of employee rights, and train your managers regarding employees’ rights under this law, including to be free from retaliation.
+Review payroll records to ensure they are consistent with the law’s new requirements.

 If you seek assistance with updating your policies, training your managers on the new laws, and advising on compliance or have any questions, please contact Lisa M. Brauner, Esq., Perlman & Perlman LLP, Head of Employment Law practice, email@example.com, 212-889-0575.